theNovahkiin/Parkinsons-EDA-Python/README.md

 <h3>Classification</h3>
   <p>
     <ul>
-        <li>RobustScaler was used instead of StandardScaler due to some features containing high number of outliers.
-Consequently, using RobustScaler made such that spread1 and PPE were the two most important features for both classification models.</li>
+        <li>RobustScaler was used due to some features containing high number of outliers.
+This made it such that spread1 and PPE were the two most important features for both classification models.</li>
         <li></li>
         <li></li>
         <li></li>